satyam9k/Hackathon_team13/README.md

 2. **Writer Identification**: A clustering-based approach that identifies different writers based on their handwriting style.
 ![Workflow](https://github.com/satyam9k/Hackathon_team13/blob/main/example/model.png)

+## Dataset Used

+The dataset for this project is sourced from Kaggle and can be found [here](https://www.kaggle.com/datasets/dhruvildave/kannada-characters/data).

+### Description

+This dataset contains **16,425 images** of handwritten characters in the Kannada language.
+It is designed for classification tasks in Computer Vision and includes the following details:

+- **Total Classes**: 657 classes
+- **Images per Class**: 25 images for each class

 ## Features

 ### Kannada OCR